CristianGivan/FO/src/main/java/com/app/FO/doc/md/Classes/Account.md

 - type buy sell borrow receive
 - the balance will be updated when a transaction si added or when an expence is added
+- [ ] putBalanceToAccount is done by expenses and transaction
+- [ ] putExpensesToAccount is done at expenses
+- [ ] putTransactionToAccount is done at transaction

 # ToDo